n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.activationtrigger.md

 If you want to use the Activation trigger node for a workflow, add the node to the workflow.
 You don't have to create a separate workflow.
 ///

 The Activation trigger node gets triggered for the workflow that it gets added to.
-The Activation trigger node can be used to trigger a workflow to notify the state of the workflow.
+You can use the Activation trigger node to trigger a workflow to notify the state of the workflow.

-## Node Reference
+## Node parameters

 - Events
-    - ***Activation:*** Run when the workflow gets activated
+    - **Activation**: Run when the workflow gets activated
-    - ***Start:*** Run when n8n starts or restarts
+    - **Start**: Run when n8n starts or restarts
-    - ***Update:*** Run when the workflow gets saved while it's active
+    - **Update**: Run when the workflow gets saved while it's active